Real-time-embedded10/Magic-Music-Player/Software/Hand Gesture Recognition/Software Used in Database Establishment/3. Feature Extraction/README.md

  If it is greater than three, the shape of the peak is steeper than that of the normal distribution. <br>
 >![](https://github.com/Real-time-embedded10/Magic-Music-Player/blob/master/Software/Hand%20Gesture%20Recognition/Software%20Used%20in%20Database%20Establishment/3.%20Feature%20Extraction/Features%20Equation/kurtosis.jpg)(2)<br>
 , where μ is the mean.<br>
->* Correlation coefficient of the signal between any two axes of the same sensor, equation 3.
+>* Correlation coefficient of the signal between any two axes of the sensor, equation 3.
  It is a measure of the correlation between two variables.
 It is used to find the relationship between different axes.<br>
 >![](https://github.com/Real-time-embedded10/Magic-Music-Player/blob/master/Software/Hand%20Gesture%20Recognition/Software%20Used%20in%20Database%20Establishment/3.%20Feature%20Extraction/Features%20Equation/correlation%20coefficient.jpg)(3)<br>
 , where COV(x,y) is the covariance of signals of x axis and y axis, Var(x) is the variance of signal of x-axis and Var(y) is of y-axis.<br>